mobify/astro-scaffold/README.md

     - KEY_PASSWORD - See `circle/README.md`

 ### HockeyApp Setup
-- Make sure there is an iOS project created with matching bundle identifier
+- Make sure there is an iOS project created with bundle identifier: `com.astro.scaffold`
 - In Account Settings->API Tokens, make sure there is an active `Upload & Release` API token for your app.
 Copy & Paste the token into the HOCKEYAPP_TOKEN environment variable in CircleCI described in the above section CircleCI Setup

 # Android CI support